Numerical computation of generalized Wasserstein distances with applications to traffic model analysis: Discrete and computational approaches for Generalized Wasserstein distances

 \subsection{Comparison of the three GWDs}

-The aim of this section is to compare the four computational approaches for the three GWDs individually studied above, in order to understand which one is the most suitable in the context of traffic flow modeling.
+In this numerical test, we compare the four computational approaches for the three GWDs individually studied above.
 This is done by devising a numerical test which can be run by all algorithms.
 From now on, the four algorithms will be referred to by FG, PR, SS (variant B only), and GHK, with obvious meaning.

 Denoting by $\chi$ the indicator function, we consider the case of two time-dependent distributions with parameters $\alpha,\beta,\eta>0$,